-Doan, a Democrat, was the representative for Ohio's 5th congressional district from 1839 to 1843.
+Doan was the representative for Ohio’s 5th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Doan missed 498 of 1,725 roll call votes, which is 28.9%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.